 *Three-week course, second session*

-This course is devoted to Jewish Latin American writing in the 20th-century.
-It will cover a variety of texts from different countries and in different genres.
-Basic information about Judaism will be provided; we will use as well some theoretical readings on a number of Jewish topics, including kabbalah and religion, alterity, diaspora and errancy, and anti-semitism.
-Some of the writers to be discussed in class are: Alberto Gerchunoff, Isaac Goldemberg, Margo Glantz, Juan Gelman, José Kozer, and Jacobo Sefamí.
+This course is devoted to Jewish Latin American writing in the 20th-Century.
+It will cover a variety of texts from different countries, and in different genres.
+Basic information about Judaism will be provided; we will use as well some theoretical readings on a number of Jewish topics, including kabbalah and religion, alterity, diaspora, and errancy.
+Some of the writers to be discussed in class are: Alberto Gerchunoff, Isaac Goldemberg, Margo Glantz, Juan Gelman, José Kozer, Myriam Moscona, and Jacobo Sefamí.
+Some films will be used as supplementary materials. (.5 unit)